sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-04-22-Integration.md

 Using our example:

 > * `UserInterface` uses `ApplicationController` - users use a form to query a Restaurant by name
-> * `ApplicationController` uses `RestaurantManager` - ApplicationController gets information about matching restaurants from the Restaurant Manager
+> * `ApplicationController` uses `RestaurantManager` - ApplicationController gets the reviews about a restaurant and filters it to the most recent 5.
 > * `RestaurantManager` uses `ReviewManager` - The RestaurantManager gets the 10 most recent reviews for the restaurant from the ReviewManager
-> * `ReviewManager` uses `ReviewDatabaseDriver` - The Review Manager goes to the Database Driver for reviews and gets all the reviews for the requested restaurant, before filtering and returning the most recent 10
+> * `ReviewManager` uses `ReviewDatabaseDriver` - The Review Manager coordinates with the Review Database, and can get a Map of all the reviews for a given resta

-This means the first integration testing we would perform is the ReviewManager and the ReviewDatabaseDriver.
-Then we do integration testing between those two modules combined with RestaurantManager, then ApplicationController, then UserInterface.
+This means the first integration testing we would perform is the `ReviewManager` and the `ReviewDatabaseDriver`.
+Then we do integration testing between those two modules combined with `RestaurantManager`, then `ApplicationController`, then `UserInterface`.

 More precisely, we define **bottom-up** integration as:

-> Integrate starting with the class that depends on nothing with the class that depends on it.
+> Integrate starting with the class **that depends on nothing**.
 Integrate each class after all of its dependencies have been integrated.

 This more general definition helps us think about integrating classes with multiple dependencies.